tkn-tub/app_wireless_topology/README.md

 Control Application for UniFlex framework that monitors Wireless Topology.

+## Installation:
+To install UniFlex framework with all available modules, please go through all steps in [manifest](https://github.com/uniflex/manifests) repository.

 ## Acknowledgement

 The research leading to these results has received funding from the European